Classifying Customer Input, Part 1

 Use Cases or Scenarios

 General statements of user goals or business tasks that users need to perform are use cases; a single specific path through a use case is a usage scenario.
 Work with the customers to generalize specific scenarios into more abstract use cases.
 You can often glean use cases by asking users to describe their business workflow.
 Another way to discover use cases is to ask users to state the goals they have in mind when they sit down to work with the system.
-A user who says, “I need to <do something>“ is probably describing a use case, as in the following examples:
+A user who says, “I need to

 - “I need to print a mailing label for a package.”